recumbent/build-it-right-2019/PITCHME.md

 Note:

-Elm places constraints on us - some of the are:
+Elm places constraints on us - some of theses are:

 - That it has a narrow focus, it exists to create web client applications and nothing else
 - That the language and type system are deliberately limited - no higher kinded types for example